White objects: Really white water

 In this article, I list 15 really white objects, including water.
 As you go down the list, imagine what is happening at the microscopic level.

-I also discuss this further in the course when is water white.
-In the course, I discuss different states of water that are white.
+In another article, I focus on when is water white.
+I discuss different states of water that are white.
 Whitewater, ice cubes, snow, and clouds are all white for the same reason.

 1. Polar bear fur